 - a guarantee that the investor will receive at least as much as he/she invested under any circumstance (guaranteed return of principal), and/or

 - a guarantee that the investor will never receive less than a minimum interest rate while the money is invested with the insurance company (regardless of how low interest rates go).

 Many terms of annuities are stated in insurance law and will be the same with all contracts.
 Other contract features are determined solely by the insurance company offering the product.
 These features will vary from annuity to annuity.

 BestVest offers many annuities from many carefully chosen product providers.
-Talk with your BestVest financial consultant to determine if an annuity is the right investment for you.
+Talk with your BestVest financial professional to determine if an annuity is the right investment for you.

 HISTORY OF ANNUITIES

 Annuities were first sold in Scotland in the early nineteenth century and had come to America by the end of the 1800’s.
 The initial goal for annuities was to provide a convenient manner of distributing the funds paid by life insurance policies.